2dv611/syllabus/resources/lectures/01_definitions/slides.md

   * The platform for delivering software eg. deployment pipeline
   * Validates after every stage in the pipeline (commit, acceptance, staging, production)
 * Service delivery flow
-  * The trip from the beginning to the end
+  * The flow from the beginning to the end
   * Both automatic and manual approvals depending on the step
+* Gate
+  * A limit that prevents the flow.
+Manual QA for instance

 ![pipeline](./images/pipe02.png)